supernlogn/3D-convolution/readme.md

 2. Download this library.
 Just type: ```git clone https://github.com/supernlogn/3D-convolution.git```
 3. Note: The makefile is for unix systems... (sorry) You have to use an IDE or write your own makefile

-## The future
-n-dimensional convolution will soon be supported.